Job

 Look

-in newspaper ads.
+for career consultants in employment publications and on the Web.
 Their intent is similar to that of an outplacement

 Recruiters: